Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/07/hitting-enter-in-a-text-input-causes-a-button-click-event-to-fire.md

     - JavaScript
 ---

 So you have a textbox, followed by a button to kick off the search, but if you press the enter key when you are typing in the text box, some other button fires an event.
-What’s going on?
+What's going on?

 The simple rule for this is that forms are designed to be used by keyboard users.
-People shouldn’t have to use a mouse to make things happen!
+People shouldn't have to use a mouse to make things happen!
 So if you have a form like this, you should be able to hit enter to submit it:

 ```html
 <form method="post" action="">